 We should stay in touch with people from every class of the society.
 We should be able to talk with common mass without losing our virtue or moral values.
 Again, we should be able to walk with kings without going beyond the reach of the common people.

-The common touch would help us to realize the reality and feel the problems of the society.
+The common touch would help us realize the reality and feel the needs of the society.
 On the other hand, the noble touch would give us the power and opportunity to reach higher goals.

 If neither foes nor loving friends can hurt you,